-12 It is particularly interesting to look at the effects of capital requirements broken down by loan type.
+11 It is particularly interesting to look at the effects of capital requirements broken down by loan type.
 Brun, Fraisse and Thesmar (2013) go even further by using loan level data to examine the effects of capital regulations on lending.
 They find strong results of capital changes on lending.

-13Lack of detailed data on Specialised Lending for Credit Suisse obliges us to make the simplifying assumptions that the bank's exposure to the Specialised Lending category Income Producing Real Estate is the same as UBS, i.e., CHF 20billion.
+12 Lack of detailed data on Specialised Lending for Credit Suisse obliges us to make the simplifying assumptions that the bank's exposure to the Specialised Lending category Income Producing Real Estate is the same as UBS, i.e., CHF 20billion.

-regulatory capital (IRBA, SA, SRW and Other) and (ii) default probabilities (in the case of IRBA loans) or risk weight bands (in the case of SA loans).
+To obtain accurate estimates of impacts on capital, it is necessary to break the loan volumes down further, distinguishing loan exposure data based on (i) the approach the bank uses in calculating regulatory capital (IRBA, SA, SRW and Other) and (ii) default probabilities (in the case of IRBA loans) or risk weight bands (in the case of SA loans).
 We concentrate our analysis only on IRBA and SA loans.